Dan Luscombe

-Daniel Francis Luscombe is an Australian guitarist, producer and composer.
+Daniel Francis Luscombe is an Australian guitarist, producer, and composer.
+He has collaborated with many musicians, been a member of several bands, including The Blackeyed Susans, The Drones, and Dan Kelly and the Alpha Males, and has composed music for films and TV.

+Early life

+Daniel Francis Luscombe was born in Melbourne, Victoria.

+Career

 He has been a member of The Blackeyed Susans, The Drones, Dan Kelly and the Alpha Males, Stardust Five, Spencer P. Jones & the Last Gasp and Paul Kelly and the Boon Companions, as well as playing alongside Courtney Barnett, Mick Harvey, Ariel Pink, Damo Suzuki, James Chance and Marlon Williams as a touring member of their bands.
 He has also produced albums for artists including Ben Salter, Fraser Gorman, Jaala, Bad Dreems, Martin Frawley, Courtney Barnett and Amyl and the Sniffers.
 He has composed for film with credits including Jindabyne, Hounds of Love and I Am Mother (2019).

-Along with Paul Kelly, Katie Brianna and the Stormwater Boys he won the 2006 ARIA Award for Best Original Soundtrack, Cast or Show Album for their soundtrack to Jindabyne.
+Along with Paul Kelly, Katie Brianna, and the Stormwater Boys he won the 2006 ARIA Award for Best Original Soundtrack, Cast or Show Album for their soundtrack to Jindabyne.
 With co-composer Antony Partos he won the 2019 APRA/AGSC Screen Music Award for Best Feature Film Score for I Am Mother.

+In collaboration with Gareth Liddiard, Luscombe wrote the score of Warwick Thornton's 2021/2 vampire TV series, Firebite.
+Jim White, drummer of The Dirty Three, joined them to perform the music for the series.

+Personal life

 His older brother Peter Luscombe is also a musician: both were members of Paul Kelly and the Boon Companions from 2002 to 2007.